Sometimes doing the grocery shopping and cooking meals from scratch just isn’t an option. Or at least, not an appealing one.

 “After a month of preparing a few meals from a meal delivery service you’ll have a repertoire of recipes under your belt that will give you confidence to shop and cook for yourself.
 You’ll also become familiar with flavours and cuisines that you may not have tried before,” she adds.

-The majority of users said they found the recipes to be simple and easy to follow, and obviously cooking with pre-measured ingredients means you can turn the meal around in less time than if you were starting from scratch.
+The recipes are designed to be simple and easy to follow, and cooking with pre-measured ingredients means you can turn the meal around in less time than if you were starting from scratch.
+Many of these services also aim to use locally sourced Australian ingredients.

 Tips and traps

-- When using these types of services you'll need to have a range of everyday ingredients which frequently feature in the recipes.
-These include pantry staples such as soy sauce, white vinegar, salt and pepper, honey, oil, butter, milk, eggs, flour and sugar – so it's worth checking you have them before your first delivery so you're not caught short.
+When using these types of services you’ll need to have a range of everyday ingredients which frequently feature in the recipes.
+These include pantry staples such as soy sauce, white vinegar, salt and pepper, honey, oil, butter, milk, eggs, flour and sugar – so it’s worth checking what they are and whether you have them before your first delivery so you’re not caught short.

 Leftover packaging from one HelloFresh meal we cooked.

-- Some people also commented that the amount of packaging (each pre-measured ingredient comes in its own bag or container) was a deterrent.
+The amount of packaging (each pre-measured ingredient comes in its own bag or container) can be a deterrent.

-- Can keep in freezer for future use
+Can stockpile meals and keep in the freezer for future use

 Tips and traps

-But in reality when doing your weekly shop you're more likely to take advantage of special offers or buy larger packs which are better value for money – a 1kg tub of Farmers Union Greek Style natural yoghurt (50c per 100g) rather than a 200g individual tub ($1.10 per 100g), for example.
-And as long as you end up using the leftover ingredients before they reach their use-by or best-before dates and need to be discarded, then it's cheaper doing the shopping yourself.
+But in reality when doing your weekly shop you’re more likely to take advantage of special offers or buy larger packs which are better value for money – a 1kg tub of Farmers Union Greek Style natural yoghurt (70c per 100g) rather than a 240g tub ($1.42 per 100g), for example.
+And as long as you end up using the leftover ingredients before they reach their use-by or best-before dates and need to be discarded, then it’s cheaper to do the shopping yourself.

 Prepared meals